CNCR-NTU/sparkfun_robot_fingetips/README.md

 # sparkfun_robot_fingertips

-This is repository for hosting the Sparkfun Robot Fingertips sensors sofware released under the lgpl3.0 license.
+This is repository for hosting the Sparkfun Robot Fingertips sensors software released under the lgpl3.0 license.

 # Requirements